 - Use tools like Zoid

-While it is early days for Google Portals, it has potential.
+While it is early days for them, it has potential.
 It could become the standard technology for embedding content, replacing IFrames.
-Portals allow a user to watch/listen to embedded content and then transition seamlessly to its origin page, where they could leave comments or open other media.
+They allow a user to watch/listen to embedded content and then transition seamlessly to its origin page, where they could leave comments or open other media.

 Have you tried using them yet?
 Comment below and let us know your experience!